bazelbuild/bazel-blog/_posts/2019-02-15-introducing-aquery.md

 The Bazel build process consists of 3 phases<sup>[1](#footnote1)</sup>: _loading_, _analysis_ and _execution_. `query` operates on the post-loading phase target graph, which makes it unaware of the configurations of these targets. `cquery` moves it further down the building process and queries the post-analysis _configured targets_, thus includes the actual configurations.

 The topology of the _configured target graph_ closely resembles the dependency graph of targets established by the BUILD files.
-It offers information on the dependency between targets in a build, but not on the actual build actions that will be run to execute that build.
+It offers information on the dependency between targets in a build, but not on the _actual build actions_ that will be run to execute that build.
 To gain insights on the exact actions executed in a build, we have to go one level deeper, to the action graph.

 Enter `aquery`.

 ![bazel queries and phases](/assets/bazel-queries.png)

-`aquery` runs on the configured target graph and queries the action graph.
+`aquery` runs on the configured target graph and queries the _action graph_.
 The action graph<sup>[2](#footnote2)</sup> is the result of the analysis phase.
 It is a bipartite graph with the following types of nodes:

-- artifacts: either a source file or any output file produced by an action
+- Artifacts: either a source file or any output file produced by an action
-- actions: the functional step that takes a list of artifacts as input and outputs a list of artifacts.
+- Actions: the functional step that takes a list of artifacts as input and outputs a list of artifacts.
 Note that any (output) artifact is produced by exactly one action.
 The action graph conveys explicit step-by-step instructions on how the build would be executed.

 With `aquery`, it is now possible to tap into that knowledge.